Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 [Colorama Library](https://pypi.org/project/colorama/) - For coloured text.

-Unicode - For the bee and hexagon characters.
+unicode - For the bee and hexagon characters.

-Random - For randint to generate random integers.
+random - For randint to generate random integers.

 os - To restart the Python Script from the beginning.